The Most Fragrant Bushes for Your Yard

 • Place plants such as rosemary near a busy pathway where passersby can enjoy a burst of fragrance.

-• Layering scents throughout your landscape rather than clumping them in one spot will help to spread the sweet scents throughout your property and to separate any potentially competing scents.
+• Layering scents throughout your landscape rather than clumping them in one spot will help to spread the sweet scents throughout your property and separate any potentially competing scents.

 • Keep in mind which way the wind typically blows across your landscape and plant accordingly.